Choumiko/Foreman/README.md

 # Foreman

-Foreman is a mod for managing blueprints in game.
-You can manage a list of blueprints in your save game, export them to text and import blueprints others have shared.
+Foreman is a mod for manipulating blueprints in game.
+At the moment you can mirror blueprints and replace one entity with another one (for example replace all yellow belts with red belts in a blueprint)

+### Foreman 2.0.1 and Factorio 0.15:

+This is one of the last updates where Foreman will be able to import blueprintstrings.
+Use the new vanilla blueprint Library (press B by default) to store your blueprints and create strings
+You can no longer export blueprints, only import them from the old BlueprintString/Foreman format.
+The new vanilla format will not be supported
+Foreman will (given time) turn into a blueprint manipulation tool.

 ![Main GUI](http://i.imgur.com/6SL6FNE.png)